oar-team/kameleon/docs/source/grid5000_tutorial.rst

          - exec_local: echo "Hello world"
      # The end

-save the privious file as a YAML file.
-For instance hello_world.yaml.
+Save the previous file as a YAML file.
+For instance, hello_world.yaml.

 .. note::
-    Be sure of respecting the YAML syntax `yaml`_.
+    Be sure of respecting the YAML syntax and identation `yaml`_.

 .. _yaml: http://www.yaml.org/